Shmath64/Vault1/Fall 2024/CPS393 C and Unix/L13-10-30 (Catchup).md

 	//(kinda unnecessary, but keeps it C++ compatible)

 	//Note: calloc(n, sizeof(int)) = malloc(n * sizeof(int))
+	//To set value at where p is pointing, we need to: *p = 2, e.g.

 	//Check for successful calloc
 	if (p == NULL) {